-Practice Guidelines and Position Statements American Urological Association et al
+American Urological Association et al

-The American Urological Association and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction (2015) published guidelines on the diagnosis and treatment of nonneurogenic overactive bladder in adults.
-The guidelines included a statement that clinicians may offer percutaneous tibial nerve stimulation (PTNS) as a third-line treatment option in carefully selected patients.
+In 2019, the American Urological Association and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction published updated guidelines on the diagnosis and treatment of nonneurogenic overactive bladder in adults.
+The guidelines included a statement that clinicians may offer PTNS as a third-line treatment option in carefully selected patients.
 The statement carried a grade C rating, indicating that the balance of benefits and risks/burdens are uncertain.